Updated: 5 days ago

 Will you receive stock options as part of your package?

 What is the vacation and sick leave policy?
 Is it Paid Time Off (PTO)?
-Or two separate banks for accruing time?
+Or two separate banks for vacation and sick leave to accrue time?

 Do they have reimbursement for training and college?